AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 # How to navigate and make progress ?

-##### I'm a student / progressional beginner, new to OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
+##### I'm a student / progressional beginner, new to Adopt OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
 Look a the [Beginners level](beginners-level.md) steps.

 <br/>
-##### I'm a student / professional, a bit new to OpenJDK, been to OpenJDK hackdays before, where do I continue from ?
+##### I'm a student / professional, a bit new to Adopt OpenJDK, been to OpenJDK hackdays before, where do I continue from ?

 Look a the [Intermediate level](intermediate-level.md) steps.

 <br/>
-##### I'm an expert / very regular at OpenJDK hackdays, know a lot about tech/Java/JVM/OpenJDK, what do you have for me ?
+##### I'm an expert / very regular at Adopt OpenJDK hackdays, know a lot about tech/Java/JVM/OpenJDK, what do you have for me ?

 Look a the [Advanced level](advanced-level.md) steps.